-If an employee who has accumulated vacation credits is precluded from taking this accumulated vacation credits within the calendar year because of his/her work schedule or work scheduled by his/her supervisor, he/she shall be permitted to carry over into the next calendar year accumulated, but unused, vacation provided that any such carryover shall be used by March 31 of the succeeding calendar year.
+If an employee who has accumulated vacation credits is precluded from taking this accumulated vacation credits within the calendar year because of his/her work schedule or work scheduled by his/her supervisor, he/she shall be permitted to carry over up to two (weeks) of vacation into the subsequent calendar year.
+The carryover will occur automatically after the last pay period of the year.
+Any vacation carried over into the subsequent year must be used by the last full pay period of that year, or it shall be forfeited.